 Dive deep in the the dense jungles of Nicaragua to climb Mombacho volcano, and see the whole city of Granada spill out below you if you can make it to the top.
 It's one of the most picturesque hikes you can take in the country and easily done in a weekend for our volunteers living in Granada.
 Oh, and did we mention the zip lining?

 This guide to Mombacho volcano has all the info.

 San Juan Del Sur

 A definite weekend trip, head to San Juan Del Sur for a couple of days of beach-and-surf-filled adventures.
 It’s a cheap (but 4-hour) bus ride, or you can pay more for a shuttle directly there.
 Either way, a weekend in San Juan Del Sur gives you the chance to lounge on three or four of the best beaches, take a yoga class, and eat some bomb tacos.

 Get our weekend guide to San Juan Del Sur right here.

-Each semester, ILP works with schools in the Granada area so college-aged volunteers can spend a semester in Nicaragua teaching English part time and exploring part time.
+Each semester, ILP sends college-aged volunteers to spend a semester in Nicaragua teaching English part time and exploring part time.
 If that sounds like your kind of adventure, let's get some questions answered: